-Dr. Kluk highlights that retinol can help with both of these problems, as its collagen-boosting abilities result in a plumping effect on the very thin skin of the lower eyelid.
+Retinol can help with both of these problems, making retinol eye cream one of the best eye creams for dark circles.
+This is because its collagen-boosting abilities result in a plumping effect on the very thin skin of the lower eyelid.
 As retinol increases cell turnover and exfoliation, it can also make skin appear more even.

-Patience pays off though; when compared with other ingredients, the effects of retinol are likely to be longer-lasting.
+Patience pays off with retinol eye cream.
+When compared with other ingredients, the effects of retinol may take longer to achieve but they are also likely to be longer-lasting.
 “Sometimes eye creams will also contain ingredients such as the moisturizing agent hyaluronic acid, which gives an immediate, albeit temporary, smoothing and plumping effect,” points out Dr. Kluk.
 “This would typically wear off by the following day.”

-Due to retinol’s ability to affect pretty much every aspect of how skin functions, it sits quite comfortably in most people’s skincare regime—although those who are pregnant or breastfeeding should avoid using it.
+Due to retinol’s ability to affect pretty much every aspect of how skin functions, it sits quite comfortably in most people’s skincare routine—although those who are pregnant or breastfeeding should avoid using it.

 “Anybody who is concerned with preventing premature aging of the skin around the eyes can benefit from using it,” says Dr. Kluk.
-As the cells that are key roles in collagen production and skin structure—fibroblasts—start to function and regenerate more slowly from our late 20s, retinol-based skincare can be a worthwhile addition from then onwards.
+As the cells that are key roles in collagen production and skin structure—fibroblasts—start to function and regenerate more slowly from our late 20s, Vitamin A-based skincare such as the best retinol creams can be a worthwhile addition from then onwards.

 5. It can be tailored to your tolerance

-When using retinol, it’s best to see it as a marathon, not a sprint.
-‘If you are new to using retinol, it’s always safest to start low and build up the strength gradually over weeks or months,’ says Dr. Kluk.
+"If you are new to using retinol, it’s always safest to start low and build up the strength gradually over weeks or months,’ says Dr. Kluk.
 Try applying it once a week before moving up to twice a week, and see how you get on.
-For best results, moisturizer is your friend; to provide an extra hydrating boost, Dr. Kluk recommends popping some on 15 minutes after applying your retinol at night.
+Always use the best face moisturizer afterwards to provide a soothing hydration boost.

-If your skin’s particularly reaction-prone though, try a technique called buffering.
+If your skin is reaction-prone, try a technique called buffering.
 “If the skin is sensitive and you want to reduce absorption at certain sites, moisturizer can be applied before the retinol as a semi-barrier,” says Dr. Kluk.
-This will help dilute the retinol slightly by preventing too much sinking in.
-If however, your skin just can’t get along with retinol no matter what you do, Dr. Kluk recommends considering other collagen-boosting alternatives, such as peptides or vitamin C which offer comparable results in a similar timeframe.
+If however, your skin just can’t get along with retinol no matter what you do, Dr. Kluk recommends considering other collagen-boosting alternatives, such as peptides or the best Vitamin C serums which offer results in a similar timeframe.